Private Flu Jabsin Central London

 If you’re currently feeling sick/ unwell, it is best to wait until you are feeling better before getting vaccinated.

-Babies under 6-months should be vaccinated but we encourage mothers to get vaccinated whilst still pregnant so that some immunity can be passed on to the newborn during this time.
+Babies under 6-months can be vaccinated in some circumstances but we encourage mothers to get vaccinated whilst still pregnant so that some immunity can be passed on to the newborn during this time.

 Those with complex health needs or allergies to any ingredients within the flu jab should first speak with one of our GPs to determine if they are suitable for the flu jab.